git-shadhin/RMS-Reference-Management-System/README.md

 RMS---Reference-Management-System
 =================================

-Small application written by Java to assist university to manage their references for university assignment
+Small Java application written to assist university students to manage their references for assignments